grelltrier/knn_dtw/README.md

 - Use the z-normalized data sequence from the calculation of the lower bounds
 - parallel computation
 - Allow sets of candidate sequences or subsequences
-- Allow the calculation for query where observations can be added
+- Allow the calculation for a query to which observations can be added
+- Move calculation of upper_lower_lemire to later steps.
+Maybe it can be skipped for some sequences (Don't do the whole calculation of the envelope up front but only when needed)
+- Reuse the LB\_Keogh envelope
+- The candidate sequence is getting normalized twice, once when calculating the lower bound of Keogh and before the calculation of the DTW

 ## Changelog